Skip to Content

-Longhorn Steakhouse is known for its delicious steaks and side dishes, but its appetizer menu is filled with excellent options that have become favorites amongst patrons.
+Longhorn Steakhouse is known for its delicious steaks and side dishes, but its appetizer menu is filled with excellent options.

-While their Wild West Shrimp and Seasoned Steakhouse Wings get a lot of air time, the sleeper hit of the appetizer menu is without question their Spicy Chicken Bites.
+To me, the sleeper hit of their appetizer menu is without question their Spicy Chicken Bites.

 A riff on Buffalo chicken bites, these fresh juicy chicken bites are fried to perfection and then tossed in a sweet chili-ginger sauce.